laizzzzzz/App-Dev_uwu/README.md

-Novino, Gelizza Marie E.
+#--Novino, Gelizza Marie E.
 BSIT
-22011011210
+22011011210--#

 # My 2nd Awesome Python Project
 Welcome to thy 2nd Python project!

-# This project does comprehensive demonstration of Django basics.
-on BEHALF of the concept of CREATING ---
+This project does comprehensive demonstration of Django basics.
+On BEHALF of the concept of CREATING ---
 ------
 **REGISTER, LOGIN, AND LOG OUT ** pages
 ------

 ## Installation